opral/monorepo/packages/paraglide/paraglide-js-adapter-rollup/README.md

 export default {
 	plugins: [
 		paraglide({
-			project: "./project.inlang.json", //Path to your inlang project file
+			project: "./project.inlang", //Path to your inlang project
 			outDir: "./src/paraglide", //Where you want the generated files to be placed }),
 	]